An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

 where $\varPhi_{A_u}(n, 0) = \prod_{i=0}^{n-1}A_u(i)$ stands for the discrete-time state transition matrix of $\{A_u(i)\}$ from $i = 0$ to $n$, and $\alpha$ and $\beta > 1$ are positive constants, independent from $n$, such that $\underline{\mu}(\varPhi_{A_u}(n, 0)) \geq \alpha \beta^{n}$. \end{lemma} In particular, if the sequence $\{A_i\}$ in \eqref{LTV_Ctrl_Plant} is open-loop stable, the LTV Bode's integral reduces to $\mathscr{B} = 0$.
 When the sequence $\{A_u(i)\}$ of unstable part is regular, by \hyperref[rem38]{Remark~3.8}, the LTV Bode's integral takes the form $\mathscr{B} = \sum_{j=1}^{l} m_j \log \underline{\kappa}_j = \sum_{j=1}^{l} m_j \log \overline{\kappa}_j$.

-With the assumptions and properties above, we now turn to investigate the control trade-offs in discrete-time LTV systems.
-Similar to the LTI study, we first consider the scenario when the control mapping $\mathcal{K}$ in \hyperref[fig2]{Fig.~2} is linear, and control input signal satisfies
+With the assumptions and properties above, we now turn to investigate the control trade-offs for the discrete-time LTV systems.
+Similar to the LTI study, we first consider the scenario when the control mapping $\mathcal{K}$ in \hyperref[fig2]{Fig.~2} is linear, and the control input satisfies

 where $G_i$ is a time-varying feedback gain, and $X_i$ denotes the internal states of $\mathcal{P}$ or the augmented states of $\mathcal{P}$ and $\mathcal{K}$.
 Subsequently, the control channel subject to the LTV plant \eqref{LTV_Ctrl_Plant} and controller \eqref{LTV_Ctrl} becomes